-You are the expert on yourself and your life, and you have an inner wisdom that can guide you to a life you love.
-Conditioning, however, is powerful and it often drowns out the inner guidance with voices telling you what you “should” do and what you “shouldn’t” do.
+You can trust yourself.
+You have an inner intelligence that is always guiding you toward growth and expansion.
+Conditioning, however, is powerful and it often drowns out your inner guidance with voices telling you what you “should” do and what you “shouldn’t” do.

-It takes courage to challenge these cultural/familial voices and all the conventional that you are expected to live by, but the life you want lies on the other side of your breaking through conditioned thoughts and behaviors.
+It takes courage to challenge these cultural/familial voices and all the conventional rules that you are expected to live by, but the life you want lies on the other side breaking through conditioned thoughts and behaviors.